WestleyK/rpi-brightness/README.md

 ## A simple command for adjusting your raspberry pi backlight

-Designed and tested for raspberry pi with official 7 inch touchdcreen. <br>
+Designed and tested for raspberry pi with official 7 inch touchscreen. <br>
 <br>

 Other script that do the same thing: